Predictia/AQUA/docs/sphinx/source/stateoftheart_diagnostics/ensemble.rst

 - Computes ensemble mean and standard deviation for monthly and annual timeseries.

 The `PlotEnsembleTimeseries` class takes `1D` `xarray.Dataset` timeseries as input and performs the following functionalities:
-- Plots the ensemble mean and 2x ensemble-std $\pm$ along the given timeseries.
+- Plots the ensemble-mean and 2x ensemble-std ± ensemble-mean along the given timeseries.
 - A reference timeseries can also be plotted.

 The `EnsembleLatLon` class takes `2D` `LatLon` `xarray.Dataset` as input and performs the following functionalities: